Graeme Campbell (director): Life and career

-He has been writing and directing movies and television for over twenty years.
-He started off making documentaries, but got his first break with the controversial feature, Murder One released by Miramax in 1988; the film was being directed by screenwriter Fleming 'Tex' Fuller, however after one week of principal photography Fuller was fired and replaced by Campbell.
-Starring Henry Thomas, the film is an uncompromising portrayal of a horrific crime spree gone wrong.
+He has made films for television, including individual episodes and mini-series, including crime drama television series Murder One, released by Miramax in 1988.
+The film was being directed by screenwriter Fleming 'Tex' Fuller, however after one week of principal photography Fuller was fired and replaced by Campbell.
+Starring Henry Thomas, the film portrays a horrific crime spree gone wrong.